 Most hydrangeas are hardy in zones 6 to 9, and these beauties actually prefer some shade.
 Bigleaf hydrangeas thrive in shade, partial shade, or partial sun areas but don’t do very well in really sunny spots.

 Read our article on How to Grow Hydrangeas to find out more about this shade-loving flower.

 Roses come in hundreds of varieties, each with its own unique beauty and its own needs.
 The Lady Banks rose (Rosa banksiae) is a fast-growing rose with showy, fragrant white or yellow blooms.
 Lady Banks roses thrive in partial shade to full sun, and grow to a height of 15 to 20 feet!

-Azaleas (Rhododendron sp.) are vibrant flowering shrubs that come in just about every color of the rainbow.
-These low-maintenance beauties make absolutely striking borders, groupings, or container plants.
+Azaleas (Rhododendron sp.) are vibrant, shade-loving flowering shrubs that come in just about every color of the rainbow.
+These low-maintenance flowers make absolutely striking borders, groupings, or container plants.

 Most azaleas are warm-weather plants and are only hardy in zones 6 through 9, but some varieties have been bred to be cold-tolerant all the way down to zone 4, so now even upper Midwesterners can enjoy azaleas in their gardens.
 Check your hardiness zone and the plant’s information before you buy.

 Read our article on How to Grow Azaleas to find out more.

 While hostas can have purple, white or yellow flowers, people grow them mostly for their striking foliage.
 Hostas have large glossy leaves that can range from medium green to deep blue-green to variegated leaves with creamy white patterns.